atg25/portfolio/docs/06-implementation.md

   - All navigation and interactive elements include ARIA labels and are keyboard accessible.
   - Focus management and overlay are handled by the Sheet component for mobile nav.

+## Data Visualization Implementation

+- All charts are implemented as React components in `src/app/dataviz/`:
+  - `ComparisonChart.tsx`
+  - `DonutChart.tsx`
+  - `GrowthBarChart.tsx`
+  - `HispanicCollegeAgeChart.tsx`
+  - `TimeSeriesChart.tsx`
+- Chart data is loaded from `data.json` in the same folder.
+- Components are designed for reusability and easy integration into pages.

+### Integration

+- Each chart is wrapped in a Card component for consistent layout.
+- Data is loaded from data.json and passed as props to each chart.
+- The dashboard is modular, allowing for easy addition or removal of charts.

 ## Testing Protocol

 Testing focuses on usability, accessibility, and real-world scenarios to ensure everyone can benefit from the system.